Fostering a culture that empowers individuals

 First, we will look to increase diversity at the decision-making level by appointing more women to managerial positions.

 Senior management will also grapple directly with the issues – namely, parental leave for men and matters concerning veteran employees, disabled employees, employees of different nationalities, and LGBTQ+.
-Alps Alpine seeks to actively promote diversity and inclusion.
+Alps Alpine seeks to actively promote diversity, Equity and inclusion.

 Hideo Izumi